-Chinese New Year And Your SWAG Orders
+Chinese New Year And It’s Impact On Your SWAG

 But what exactly is the Chinese New Year, and why do they have their own year?
 The Chinese New Year follows the lunar calendar, and it is often referred to as the Spring Festival.
-The actual date for the New Year is February 5th, but celebrations are more than just the one day.
+The actual date for the New Year is February 12th, but celebrations are more than just the one day.
 The Chinese New Year is rich in tradition and is made up of a number of different smaller celebrations.
 And these celebrations take place over the course of nearly a month.
-Let’s take a closer look.

 Chinese New Year and Your SWAG